sush4nt/docker-containers/README.md

 # DSML
-A simple framework for basic Data Science applications
+A simple skeleton framework for basic Data Science applications

+## Why the need Docker Images?
+Docker Official Images are a curated set of Docker open source and drop-in solution repositories.
+These images have clear documentation, promote best practices, and are designed for the most common use cases.

 ## Guide

 ### Steps:
 1. Create a dedicated folder for installation
-2. Install Docker Desktop for Windows
+2. Install Docker Desktop for Windows/Linux
-3. Open Powershell; run as Administrator
+3. Open Powershell; run as Administrator/ Open Terminal
 4. Change the directory to the dedicated folder
-5. Verify if the command `docker` is working on Powershell window
+5. Verify if the command `docker` is working on Powershell/Terminal window
 6. Build the Docker Container using the following command:

             docker build -t image_name path/to/Dockerfile/folder
-7. Build the container using the image built:
+7.1  Build the container using the image built(Windows users):

             docker run -it `
             -v ${PWD}:/workspace/ `
             -p 8888:8888 -p 6006:6006 `
             --name container_name image_name `
+            /bin/bash
+7.2  Build the container using the image built(Linux users):

+             docker run -it \
+             -v $(pwd):/workspace/ \
+             --net=host \
+             --name <container_name> \
+             <image_name> \
              /bin/bash
 8. Start the container:
             docker start container_name
 9. Attach to the container: